Home » Recipes » Canning and Preserving Recipes » Homemade Strawberry Jam

 • Mix the berries with the sugar and let stand for 8 hours.
 Stir occasionally to distribute the sugar through the berries.

-• Add the lemon juice, return to boiling and allow to boil rapidly for 5 minutes.
+• Place the berry and sugar mixture in a medium non-reactive pan (stainless steel or enamel) and bring to a boil over medium heat.
+Add the lemon juice, return to boiling and allow to boil rapidly for 5 minutes.
 Remove from heat, cover and let stand for 24 hours.

 • After 24 hours, bring the mixture to a full boil over high heat, add butter (optional but recommended), and boil rapidly for 5 minutes, stirring constantly.
 Remove from heat.

 • Ladle into sterile jars.
-Apply caps and rings and process for 10 minutes in a boiling water bath.
+Apply caps and rings and process for 10 minutes in a boiling water bath..

 Notes